L2jLiga/xd2svg/README.md

 - PR's are welcome!

 ## Versioning
-We use [SemVer](http://semver.org/spec/v2.0.0.html) for versioning.
+We use [SemVer](https://semver.org/spec/v2.0.0.html) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [releases](https://github.com/L2jLiga/xd2svg/releases) and [tags](https://github.com/L2jLiga/xd2svg/tags) on this repository.

 ## Changelog
-The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 For the versions changelog, see the [CHANGELOG.md](CHANGELOG.md)

 ## Authors
 * **Andrey Chalkin** - *Initial work* - [L2jLiga](https://github.com/L2jLiga)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/L2jLiga/xd2svg/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details